-Mohawk Walk: This low ropes activity utilizes varying lengths of cable strung between trees 8 to 12 inches off of the ground to form a circuit.
+Mohawk Walk: This low ropes activity utilizes varying lengths of cable strung between trees 8-12 inches off of the ground to form a circuit.
 With the assistance of other team members, individuals walk across each span while accumulating points for their team.
 Multiple teams are required to reach a sub-team and total-team goal.

-*The ropes courses require trained instructors hired by the Warren Conference Center and Inn prior to use.
-Additional fees apply – your sales manager can assist with the organizing activities.
+*The ropes courses require trained instructors hired by Warren Conference Center and Inn prior to use.
+Additional fees apply.
+Your sales manager can assist with the organizing activities.